Prep football: Dugger, Roblee lead East to win in West Nebraska All-Star Game

 Roblee, who rushed for 1,165 yards and dozen touchdowns for the Bulldogs this past season, and Scottsbluff’s Braeden Stull received the sportsmanship awards for the East and West squads, respectively.

-Broken Bow's Wes Geiken received the defensive player of the game honor as he led an East squad that held the West to one score, which came with 27 seconds left in the first half.
-Scottsbluff's Braeden Stull connected with Perkins County's Ethan Sihm for a 4-yard pass.
+Broken Bow’s Wes Geiken received the defensive player of the game honor as he led an East squad that held the West to one score.
+That touchdown came with 27 seconds left in the first half.
+Scottsbluff’s Braeden Stull connected with Perkins County’s Ethan Sihm for a 4-yard pass.

 It was the 45th edition of the football game, and East holds an overall lead of 27-16-1 in the series.